Brooks' marketing pitch: Glide through your run in supreme comfort.

 At the basic trim level is the Launch 3, a no-frills shoe with its minimal upper design and a firmer ride.

-Like we said – the Brooks running line is pretty simple to decipher.
+As we said – the Brooks running line is fairly simple to decipher.